National Standard for early learning and childcare

 Due to the continuing impact of the pandemic, and the need for some flexibility, interim guidance on the implementation of 'Funding follows the child' from August 2022 is currently in place.

-It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any ELC provider that:
+It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any early learning and childcare (ELC) provider that:

 - meets the national standard

 - is willing to enter into a contract with the local authority